 Contact IVA4Me for help.
 We can help you begin to get your life back on track.

 Can I Apply For An Overdraft Debt Write Off?

-Since your overdraft is an unsecured debt, it could potentially be written off as part of an IVA,
+Since your overdraft is an unsecured debt, you could get an Overdraft Debt Write-Off as part of an IVA (Individual Voluntary Arrangement)

 Overdraft Debt FAQs

 ‘Living in your overdraft’, is a common and all too easy thing to do.
 Sometimes it can be a problem that has happened bit by bit, or sometimes it can be as a result of a splurge or emergency.